AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 pip3 install openai
 ```

-5. Create a sample source code file.
+5. Create an example source code file

-Assuming we create a sample code `index.py`, the specific content is as follows:
+Assuming we create an example code `index.py`, the specific content is as follows:

 ```python
 import os